 In addition to doing legal research on this topic, I also did a general Google search on the question.
 There is a lot of bad information out there.

-Take, for example, this Yahoo Answers post that ranked very high in my search (#2).
+For example, a Yahoo Answers post ranked very high in my search.
 Someone asks “Is writing ‘Final Payment’ on a check legally binding?,” and gets a total of 6 answers – all of them very, very wrong.
 The chosen “Best Answer” states “If such a scheme would actually work then everybody would just try to do this on their first payment.
 Thanks for the laugh though.”

 Every other answer agreed to say the scheme “won’t work” and that “your friend [who suggested the idea] is dreaming.”

 I’d like to see how this particular scenario played out for the original person posing the question because he or she got some unfortunate advice here.
 While there are circumstances when the memo field will not be binding, and each state and circumstance warrants research specific to the same, the binding effect of such a memo is not far-fetched at all, and in a large number of scenarios would create a binding settlement.

 Bottom Line: Beware checks with “Payment in Full” in the memo